Addicted. Alcohol. Drugs. Gambling. Sex. Internet. Shopping. Spending. Money.

 Addiction therapy is a crucial key to helping you recognise the problem, work on resolving the problem, working out how and why your emotions are affecting your behaviour, develop coping strategies for the future and eventually be able to abstain from your addiction altogether.

-There a number of causes for alcohol addiction or drug addition, these causes vary greatly from one person to the next:
+There a number of causes for alcohol addiction or drug addiction, these causes vary greatly from one person to the next:

 • Stress. science strongly supports a link between stress and addictions.
 Feeling stressed can have a negative emotion/feeling associated with it: to escape this feeling, you may try some addictive substances